Best Home Loan Options in Australia (2026)

 6. Low-doc loan

-What it is: For self-employed people who can't provide full income documentation.
+What it's: For self-employed people who don't provide full income documentation.

 Features: